izikeros/blog/content/posts/notes/rustification_of_python.md

 ---
-Title: Rustification of Python
+Category: note
+Date: '2023-03-06'
+Modified: '2023-07-12'
+Prompt: Give me long blog article on Rustification of python that highlight the trend that more and more python infrastucture and tools are based on Rust.
+Give me concrete examples.
+Finish with discusson of the future role of the Rust for the Python
 Slug: rustification-of-python
-Date: 2023-03-06
-Modified: 2023-03-30
 Status: published
 Tags: rustification-of-python, python, rust, pyo3, maturin, tokenizers, performance, memory-safety, concurrent-programming, full-text-search, user-interface, standalone-applications, community, fragmentation, complexity, bugs, backlash, controversy
-Category: note
-prompt: Give me long blog article on Rustification of python that highlight the trend that more and more python infrastucture and tools are based on Rust.
-Give me concrete examples.
-Finish with discusson of the future role of the Rust for the Python
+Title: Rustification of Python
 ---

 Python has been one of the most popular programming languages for years now.
 It’s known for its simplicity, ease of use, and versatility.
 However, with the growing demand for high-performance applications, the limitations of Python have become more apparent.
 To address these limitations, the Python community has started to Rustify Python.
 Rust is a systems programming language that emphasizes safety, speed, and concurrency.
 It's becoming increasingly popular, and many Python infrastructure and tools are now being built using Rust.